-Reserve Fund
+Reserve Fund for Senior Bonds

-General.
-The Agreement currently requires the Trustee to establish and hold the Reserve Fund to secure the payment of the principal of and interest on all of the First Tier Senior Lien Revenue Bonds, including the Series 2017 Bonds.
-Amounts on deposit in the Reserve Fund will be used to make payments of principal of and interest on all First Tier Senior Lien Revenue Bonds, including the Series 2017 Bonds, to the extent amounts in the Bond Interest Account or the Bond Principal Account are not sufficient to pay in full the principal of or interest on the First Tier Senior Lien Bonds when due.
-The Reserve Fund is required to be funded in an amount equal to the Reserve Fund Requirement, which is generally Maximum Annual Debt Service on outstanding First Tier Senior Lien Bonds.
-See "APPENDIX E-SUMMARY OF LEGAL DOCUMENTS; DEFINITIONS-DEFINITIONS-Reserve Fund Requirement" for the complete definition of Reserve Fund Requirement.
+Currently, the Agreement requires the Trustee to establish and hold the Reserve Fund to make payments of principal and interest with respect to all Senior Bonds, including the Series 2018-A Bonds.
+Amounts on deposit in the Reserve Fund are to be used to pay principal of and interest on Senior Bonds, including the Series 2018-A Bonds, to the extent amounts in the Senior Bond Interest Account or the Senior Bond Principal Account are not sufficient to pay in full the interest on or principal (including accreted value) of the Senior Bonds when due.
+For each Series of Senior Bonds, an amount is required to be deposited into the Reserve Fund equal to the Reserve Fund Requirement, which is the least of (a) 10% of the proceeds of such Series of Senior Bonds, (b) the Maximum Annual Debt Service on such Series of